edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/universal-constraints.md

 # Universal Constraints

 Universal Constraints are probably the most straight forward type of constraint, they apply to all states irrespective of what `status` they are in.
-The approach we take is to simply get all the Primary states, then apply all the tests to each state.
+The approach taken here is to take all the Primary states, then apply all the tests to each state:

 AgreementContract.kt: